Academy of Motion Picture Arts and Sciences: History

-The initial concerns of the group had to do with labor."
-However, as time went on, the organization moved "further away from involvement in labor-management arbitrations and negotiations."
-One of several committees formed in those initial days was for "Awards of Merit," but it was not until May 1928 that the committee began to have serious discussions about the structure of the awards and the presentation ceremony.
+One of several committees formed in the Academy's initial days was for "Awards of Merit", but it was not until May 1928 that the committee began to have serious discussions about the structure of the awards and the presentation ceremony.
 By July 1928, the board of directors had approved a list of 12 awards to be presented.
 During July the voting system for the Awards was established, and the nomination and selection process began.
 This "award of merit for distinctive achievement" is what we know now as the Academy Awards.

 The initial location of the organization was 6912 Hollywood Boulevard.
 In November 1927, the Academy moved to the Roosevelt Hotel at 7010 Hollywood Boulevard, which was also the month the Academy's library began compiling a complete collection of books and periodicals dealing with the industry from around the world.
 In May 1928, the Academy authorized the construction of a state of the art screening room, to be located in the Club lounge of the hotel.
 The screening room was not completed until April 1929.

 With the publication of Academy Reports (No. 1): Incandescent Illumination in July 1928, the Academy began a long history of publishing books to assist its members.
 Research Council of the Academy of Motion Picture Arts and Sciences trained Signal Corps officers, during World War II, who later won two Oscars, for Seeds of Destiny and Toward Independence.

 In 1929, Academy members, in a joint venture with the University of Southern California, created America's first film school to further the art and science of moving pictures.
 The school's founding faculty included Fairbanks (President of the Academy), D. W. Griffith, William C. deMille, Ernst Lubitsch, Irving Thalberg, and Darryl F. Zanuck.

-1930 saw another move, to 7046 Hollywood Boulevard, in order to accommodate the enlarging staff, and by December of that year the library was acknowledged as "having one of the most complete collections of information on the motion picture industry anywhere in existence."
+1930 saw another move, to the Hollywood Professional Building, in order to accommodate the enlarging staff, and by December of that year the library was acknowledged as "having one of the most complete collections of information on the motion picture industry anywhere in existence."
 They remained at that location until 1935 when further growth caused them to move once again.
 This time, the administrative offices moved to one location, to the Taft Building at the corner of Hollywood and Vine, while the library moved to 1455 North Gordon Street.